 8. PR Academy

-Follow the PR Academy Twitter account at @pracademy for their latest news, musings and discussion topics.
+Follow the PR Academy Twitter account at @pracademy for their latest news, musings, and discussion topics.
 They also encourage their followers to share views on all things internal communication, so get ready to join in.

 Headlines is an Internal Communication Agency based in the UK.
 Their creative and highly experienced professionals deliver outstanding internal communications to help companies engage their employees and ignite healthier conversations.
-Headlines is solely focused on changing behavior and helping organizations build a happier place to work.
+Headlines are solely focused on changing behavior and helping organizations build a happier place to work.

 Workplace friendships, employee engagement, online Q&A sessions, and qualities of top internal comms managers are just some of the topics Headline promotes on Twitter.
 If you’d like to learn how to become an expert in internal comms, following their Twitter account at @HeadlinesComms would be a great start.

 Steve is the owner of Crescenzo Communication and a seminar leader, blogger, podcaster, and consultant in employee communications.
 Crescenzo tailors their services to help managers and leaders communicate the most important things to the relevant audiences.

 Steve is a great follow at @crescenzo.
 Find interesting reads and podcasts, industry events, any other fun stuff shared on his Twitter account.